delboywilson/project3/README.md

 # Project A

-Create Express application with parametised routes and function to add user data
+Create Express application with parametised routes and function to add user and schedule data